 - Other conditions as the patient’s physician sees fit.

-Benefits of A Medical Marijuana Card in Massachusetts
+Benefits of a Massachusetts Medical Marijuana Card

 In a state where recreational marijuana is legal, a recurring question generally is why should a person go through the process of getting a medical marijuana card.
 There are plenty of reasons.